 When to Visit: The College Tour Circuit by Willard Dix, Forbes

-Why More High-School Seniors Need to Be Like Malia Obama and Take a Gap Year The Washington Post
+Why More High-School Seniors Need to Be Like Malia Obama and Take a Gap Year by Jeffrey J. Selingo, The Washington Post

 Independent School Grads Arrive College-Ready A national longitudinal study from NAIS and the Higher Education Research Institute (HERI).
 Compared to their public and private school counterparts, independent school graduates enter college with more of the skills and experiences they’ll need to succeed.